OpenEvalProject/evals/manuscripts/elife-105264/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/105264/elife-105264-fig1-v1.jpg)

 **Figure 1.:** (A) Cartoon representation of the Retromer and Commander complexes.
 (B) Table listing genes encoding the subunits of the Retromer and Commander complexes.
 (C) Ranking of genes encoding the Retromer and Commander complexes in an unbiased CRISPR screen that was conducted to identify genes required for the surface homeostasis of GLUT-SPR (Wang et al., 2023).
 The GLUT-SPR reporter was constructed by inserting a hemagglutinin (HA) epitope into an exoplasmic loop of the glucose transporter GLUT4, with a GFP tag fused to the intracellular C-terminus of GLUT4 (Gulbranson et al., 2017; Klip et al., 2019; Blot and McGraw, 2008).
 Surface expression (HA staining) of the reporter was normalized to total reporter expression (GFP fluorescence) as a measure of relative surface levels of the reporter.
 Each dot represents a gene.
 The dashed line depicts the P-value cutoff at 0.05.
 (D) Essentiality scores of genes encoding the Retromer and Commander complexes were calculated by comparing gRNA abundance in a passage cell population (without any selection) with that in the initial CRISPR library.
 Genes with essentiality scores below the horizontal cutoff line are predicted to be essential to cell survival or growth.
-Full datasets of the CRISPR screens are included in a previous report (Wang et al., 2023).Figure 1—source data 1.Figure 1C.Figure 1—source data 2.Figure 1D.
+Full datasets of the CRISPR screens are included in a previous report (Wang et al., 2023).

 The Commander complex is ubiquitously expressed, and its 16 subunits display a stringent equimolar stoichiometry within the holo-complex (Healy et al., 2023; Boesch et al., 2024; Laulumaa et al., 2024; Uhlén et al., 2015), supporting the notion that these subunits function collectively in endosomal recycling.
 However, Commander subunits exhibit distinct tissue-specific expression patterns and can associate with different sets of proteins (Laulumaa et al., 2024; Singla et al., 2019; Burstein et al., 2005; You et al., 2023).
 Furthermore, CCC and Retriever also exist as subcomplexes, whereas COMMD proteins are found in pools of homo- and hetero-oligomers independent of the Commander complex (Healy et al., 2023; Boesch et al., 2024; Singla et al., 2019; Healy et al., 2018).
 These observations have led to the hypothesis that Commander subunits may have functions beyond their role in the Commander holo-complex (Shirai et al., 2023; Nakai et al., 2019; Campion et al., 2018; Suraweera et al., 2021).
 However, direct evidence for this hypothesis is still lacking.